-The chairperson and independent members of the Committee are expected to understand and observe the requirements of the Office of Local Government's Guidelines for risk management and internal audit for local government in NSW.
+The chair and independent members of the Committee are expected to understand and observe the requirements of the approved draft Guidelines for risk management and internal audit for local government in NSW.
 Independent members are also expected to:

-- Make themselves available as required to attend and participate in meetings - Contribute the time needed to review and understand information provided to it - Apply good analytical skills, objectivity and judgement - Act in the best interests of the Council - Have the personal courage to raise and deal with tough issues, express opinions frankly, ask questions that go to the fundamental core of the issue and pursue independent lines of inquiry - Understand the relevant legislation and regulatory requirements appropriate to Council - Maintain effective working relationships with the Council - Have strong leadership qualities (chairperson) - Lead effective committee meetings (chairperson), and - Oversee the Council's internal audit function (chairperson).
+- Make themselves available as required to attend and participate in meetings - Contribute the time needed to review and understand information provided to it - Apply good analytical skills, objectivity and judgement - Act in the best interests of the Council - Have the personal courage to raise and deal with tough issues, express opinions frankly, ask questions that go to the fundamental core of the issue and pursue independent lines of inquiry - Understand the relevant legislation and regulatory requirements appropriate to Council - Maintain effective working relationships with the Council - Have strong leadership qualities (chair) - Lead effective committee meetings (chair), and - Oversee the Council's internal audit function (chair).